Home » Blog » Miso Cookies: Easy & Gluten Free

 Miso Cookies: Easy & Gluten Free

-These miso cookies have a delicious, savoury component while still retaining that classic chocolate chunk cookie feel.
-Gluten free, paleo and grain free too!
+These miso cookies have a delicious, savoury element while still having that classic chocolate chunk cookie feel.
+And they’re gluten free too!

 Ingredients